 They make nature differently out here.

-It doesn’t matter how far you trek, how many hills you climb or how many litres of sweat you lose, the sunsets in South Australia’s Flinder’s Ranges make the aches hurt that little bit less.
+It doesn’t matter how far you trek or how many litres of sweat you lose, the sunsets in the Flinders Ranges make every ache sting that little bit less.
 The vibrant glowing pastels, the lengthening soft shadows and the gradual reveal of every star in the galaxy are a constant inspiration.
 I needed every morsel of motivation over Day 8’s extended expedition through South Australia’s authentically untouched landscapes.

 Heysen Trail Diary – Day 8

 Due to a calamitously short Day 7, my legs had to endure an unprecedented 35 kilometres on Day 8.
 I had almost certainly never endured this distance in one day, especially with 20+ kilograms strapped to my back.
 This industriously long stretch would take twelve gruelling hours to complete; every little thing needed to go right.
 So, waking up in a bitterly cold tent coated with frigid ice wasn’t in my plans.
 I eventually stuffed my dewy belongings into my rucksack and set off through the barren Wilson Valley.

 The Wilson Valley sits nestled between the Yappala and Yourambulla Ranges, and started out in the 1880s as a farming district.
 By 1929 droughts had seen most landholders leave to become pastoralists.

 Heysen Trail Map Sheet 7

 Of all the days to traipse 35 kilometres through South Australian wilderness, the route between Mt Elm School Shelter and Buckaringa North Campsite was nearly ideal.
 For a majority of the day, I followed straight fences and uncomplicated tracks that allowed my overworked brain to recuperate.
 The terrain was not only flat, but it gradually descended down toward through the uncultivable region.